aosabook/500lines/template-engine/chapter.md

 be in multiple string constants embedded in our application code.
 The logic of how to loop over the dynamic data and combine it into the page would be intermixed with other application logic.
-Our front-end designer would need to be able to edit your program in order to make HTML changes.
+Our front-end designer would need to be able to edit our Python code in order to make HTML changes.
 It quickly becomes unworkable.

 ## Templating

 The preferred way to produce HTML pages is templating.
 The HTML page is authored as a template, meaning that the file is mostly static HTML, with dynamic pieces embedded in it with special notation.
+The job of a template engine is to interpret the template, replacing the dynamic pieces with real data.
+This chapter describes a simple template engine.

-This is the opposite of how most programs work.
-With most programming languages, like Python, most of the source file is executable code, and if you need literal static text, you embed it in a string literal:
+The mostly-static style used in templates is the opposite of how most programs work.
+With programming languages like Python, most of the source file is executable code, and if you need literal static text, you embed it in a string literal:

 ```